What the law actually gives you: data broker rights by state

-Data brokers collect, aggregate, and sell your personal information — your name, address, phone number, email, age, employment history, and sometimes much more.
-In the United States, the legal landscape governing these companies is a patchwork: a handful of states have passed strong privacy laws, while the majority still have no specific data broker regulations at all.
+Data brokers collect, aggregate, and sell your personal information — name, address, phone, email, age, employment history, and more — without ever telling you.
+The US legal landscape is a patchwork: a handful of states give you real rights; most have nothing specific to brokers at all.

-This guide breaks down what protections exist at the federal level, which states give you meaningful rights over your data, and exactly how to exercise those rights when they apply to you.
+This guide covers the federal baseline (and its gaps), which states give you meaningful rights, and exactly how to use those rights when they apply to you.

 There is no comprehensive federal law that regulates data brokers.
 Instead, federal privacy protections are sector-specific and narrow:

-The critical gap: General-purpose data brokerage — the kind where companies like Spokeo, Whitepages, or BeenVerified collect and sell your personal information to anyone willing to pay — is not covered by any federal law.
+The critical gap: General-purpose data brokerage — where people-search sites and data brokers collect and sell your personal information to anyone willing to pay — is not covered by any federal law.
 Your protections depend entirely on which state you live in.

-The following table covers every state that has enacted meaningful privacy legislation affecting data brokers.
-States not listed have no specific data broker law or comprehensive privacy statute as of March 2026.
+The table below covers every state that has enacted meaningful privacy legislation affecting data brokers as of March 2026.
+States not listed have no specific data broker law — residents there have no state-level right to demand brokers delete their information.

 State Data Broker Registry?
 Opt-Out Rights?
 Deletion Rights?
 Private Right of Action?
 Key Law